 Work a small amount in both of your hands.
 Then apply to damp, towel-dried hair and brush through.
 Follow with the blow-drying technique above, and you should need minimal touch-ups with your flat iron.

-Now, if you aren’t trying to remove your curls, I recommend the Smooth Infusion line.
+If you aren’t trying to remove your curls, I recommend the Smooth Infusion line.
 You’ll want Aveda Smooth Infusion Style-Prep Smoother.
 All products in this line cut down on drying time, but this one won’t relax your curls or waves.
 It’s perfect for controlling frizz and poofiness without weighing you down.

 Use two pumps for short or very short hairstyles.
 You can go up to 5 pumps for long hair.
 Emulsify it in your hands and apply it to damp hair from roots to ends.
 You can then blow-dry or air-dry as desired.
 Either way, your hair should look smoother and sleeker.